kriszyp/put-selector/README.md

 is designed to be very fast and light and therefore omits much of the standard DOM functionality, and only what is needed for put() is implemented.
 Elements can not be moved or removed.
 DOM creation and updating is still supported in string generation mode, but only creation is supported in streaming mode.
+Also, setting object properties is mostly ignored (because only attributes are part of HTML), except you can set the innerHTML of an element.

 Proper Creation of Inputs
 -------------------------